 If you’re a morning person who has no family obligations, it might serve you well to start your coursework at 10 a.m. every day.
 If you have children, you might have to spend your evenings studying.
 It really doesn’t matter when you study, you just have to have good self-discipline and a consistent routine.
 And don’t forget to take advantage of the faculty support that’s just an email or call away.

-“It’s crazy to me that people are skeptical about online learning,” said Kristin, a 2016 graduate of our ABSN program in St. Petersburg, Florida.
+“It’s crazy to me that people are skeptical about online learning,” said Kristin, a 2016 graduate of our ABSN program.
 “I liked it because I had a baby at home who was breastfeeding and I didn’t have to spend much time away from him.”

 Kristin also noted that she liked our ABSN program’s online learning platform.
 “It was awesome.
 I never had any issues and could always find what I needed.”
 Plus, she said her professors were very easy to reach and guaranteed a 24-hour turnaround on providing a response.